-Master's in Theology (MTh) Bible and Spirituality Two Years Part-time / Taught Masters
+Master's Degree in Theology Specialisation: The Bible and Spirituality Two Years Part-time

-Programme Co-ordinator: Jessie Rogers DPhil
+Course Director: Jessie Rogers DPhil

 The minimum entry requirement is a primary degree in which Theology comprises at least an equal joint honours component.
 Candidates should have obtained at least Second Class Honours, Grade I overall, and Second Class Honours, Grade I in Theology.
 An interview will be part of the admission process.